remdui/MultivariateNormativeModeling/README.md

     poetry remove [DEPENDENCY]
     ```

-Make sure to update the `.pre-commit-config.yaml` file with the updated dependencies.
-Here, the `rev` key should be updated to the same version as the updated dependency in the `.pyproject.toml` file.

 If the `.pyproject.toml` is manually updated, make sure to run the following command to update the lock file and to install the new dependencies:

 ```bash